DanEdens/Resume/resume.md

 1. [Lock and Dam (Project Spotlight)](http://www.massman.net/project/columbia-lock-dam-emergency-repairs)
     - Emergency Repair of an Army Core of Engineer's Lock and Dam that required being on-site nearly around the clock for a period of 3 months.
     - I provided Equipment troubleshooting and Live Data monitoring for the repair team.
-    - Devolped Grout logging app for Crew working in heavy storming.
+    - Devolped a Grout logging app for Crew working in heavy storming.
-    - Deployed 12 Tiltmeters within watertight buckets placed 40 feet underwater on the Dam slab.
+    - Deployed 12 Tiltmeters 40 feet under water on the Dam's slab.
-    - deployed 12 Vibrating Wire Piezometers in packers installed into the slab by team of Divers
+    - Deployed 12 Vibrating Wire Piezometers in packers installed into the slab by team of Divers

 1. [Capitol Complex Excavation](https://www.tfc-ccp.org/)
+    - Excavation monitoring in downtown Austin, Tx.
-    - Installed 4 AMTS systems, Tiltmeters, Automated Inclinometers, and Vibration Monitors.
+    - Installed AMTS systems, Tiltmeters, Automated Inclinometers, and Vibration Monitors.
-    -

 1. [SH288 WSE wall failure (News Article on Emergency)](https://abc13.com/sh-288-pavement-failure-safety-purposes-structural-damage/10527940/)
-    - Emergency Job in Houston, TX.
-    - We installed 2 SAAs and 6 Piezometers.
-    - These were used to monitor for additonal settlement, and height of the water table during repairs.
+    - These were used to monitor for additonal settlement, and height of the water table during Emergency repairs.
+    - Provided the client with SAA and Piezometer data during operations.

 1. [Fuji (Project News article)](https://www.nola.com/news/business/article_a9e05f91-a734-5bd1-8d05-587258f6a3c0.html)
-    - Installed 3 AMTS systems and 9 SAAs across a Railroad loading yard in New Orleans, LA.
-    - Monitoring Tunneling operations underneath 14 tracks.
+    - Tunneling Monitoring below 14 lines of Railroad.
+    - Provided the client settlement data during tunneling.

 1. [Pittman Hotel (Project News article)](https://www.dmagazine.com/commercial-real-estate/2020/06/first-look-the-kimpton-pittman-hotel-in-deep-ellum/)
-    - Historical preservation project
+    - Monitoring underpinning activites during preservation project of The Pittman Hotel in Dallas, Tx
-    - Installed a Hydrostatic Cell system aswell as 24 tilt meters
-    - Monitoring underpinning activies while hotel was being renovated.
+    - Provided the client with a website for viewing Settlement and tilt data .

 1. [425 Riverside (Project News article)](https://www.realcomm.com/news/1045/1/river-south-austin-introducing-the-smart-building)
     - Diaframe wall project in Downtown Austin, Tx